Elder Family Mediation | Norfolk, MA

-Elder mediation provides a sensible forum for family decision-making.
-Seniors facing major life transitions and their adult family members, have much to consider.
-Conflict among adult children over issues such as residence options, dividing caregiver responsibilities, senior care including safety and health concerns, estate planning details, and what to do with assets such as real estate, oftentimes lead to stressful conflict.
+Elder mediation, also known as Adult Family Member Mediation, provides a sensible forum for family decision-making.
+Seniors facing major life transitions and their adult family members have much to consider.
+Conflict among adult children over issues such as residence options, dividing caregiver responsibilities, safety and health concerns, estate planning details, and what to do with assets such as real estate, oftentimes lead to stressful conflict.

 Sadly, such conflict may divide a family for many years, further complicating the challenges of caring for aging relatives.
 Resorting to the courts and an adversarial process is expensive and involves airing personal family details in a public forum.